1984–85 in English football: Diary of the season

-2 November 1984: Manchester United beat Arsenal 4–2 at Old Trafford, the Gunners' third consecutive defeat in the space of seven days.
+2 November 1984: Gordon Strachan scores twice as Manchester United beat Arsenal 4–2 at Old Trafford, the Gunners' third consecutive defeat in the space of seven days.

-3 November 1984: Everton go top of the League by beating Leicester 3–0.
-Kerry Dixon scores a hat-trick as Chelsea fight back from two down to beat Coventry 6–2.
-A late Ronnie Whelan goal gives Liverpool victory at Stoke.
+3 November 1984: Everton go top of the League by beating Leicester City 3–0.
+Kerry Dixon scores a hat-trick as Chelsea fight back from two down to beat Coventry City 6–2.
+A late Ronnie Whelan goal gives Liverpool victory at Stoke City.
 In Division Three, bottom side Cambridge United beat Newport County 2–1, their first away win in 18 months.

-6 November 1984: Chelsea brush aside Walsall in their Milk Cup third round replay, scoring three goals in the first 11 minutes without reply.
+6 November 1984: Chelsea brush aside Walsall in their Milk Cup third round replay, scoring three goals without reply in the first 11 minutes.
 A Howard Gayle goal in extra time is enough for Sunderland to knock out Nottingham Forest who have 18-year-old Paul Raynor sent off.

-7 November 1984: Liverpool concede early in Lisbon but hang on to edge past Benfica 3–2 on aggregate and into the European Cup quarter-finals.
-QPR are stunned by Partizan in the UEFA Cup, losing on away goals following a 4–0 defeat in Belgrade, but Tottenham and Manchester United make it through, as do Everton in the Cup Winners' Cup.
+7 November 1984: Liverpool concede early to Benfica in Lisbon and have Kenny Dalglish sent off, but hang on to reach the European Cup quarter-finals on a 3–2 aggregate.
+Queens Park Rangers are stunned by Partizan Belgrade in the UEFA Cup, losing on away goals following a 4–0 defeat in Yugoslavia, but Tottenham Hotspur and Manchester United make it through, as do Everton in the Cup Winners' Cup.

-10 November 1984: Everton stay top with a 1–0 win over West Ham at Upton Park.
-Manchester United and Tottenham also win away but Arsenal are held at home by Aston Villa.
+10 November 1984: Everton stay top with a 1–0 win over West Ham United at Upton Park.
+Manchester United and Tottenham Hotspur also win away but Arsenal are held at home by Aston Villa.
 In the Third Division, Hull City come from 4–1 down to win 5–4 at Orient.

 17 November 1984: FA Cup first round day produces its usual selection of surprise results.
 Altrincham win 1–0 at Blackpool and Northwich Victoria beat Crewe Alexandra 3–1 while seven other non-league clubs take league opposition to a replay.
-No such luck for Tow Law Town, beaten 7–2 at Bradford City, or Penrith, thrashed 9–0 by Burnley for whom Kevin Hird and Alan Taylor both score three.
-In Division One, leaders Everton beat bottom club Stoke 4–0 at Goodison Park.
+No such luck for Tow Law Town, beaten 7–2 at Bradford City, or Penrith, thrashed 9–0 by Burnley, for whom Kevin Hird and Alan Taylor both score three.
+In the First Division, leaders Everton beat bottom club Stoke City 4–0 at Goodison Park.

-20 November 1984: In the Milk Cup fourth round, Second Division Grimsby Town cause a shock by winning at Everton through a last minute header by Paul Wilkinson.
-Andy Blair scores a hat-trick of penalties in Sheffield Wednesday's 4–2 win over Luton.
-Non-league Enfield and Telford United win through in FA Cup replays but Kettering Town and Bangor City are knocked out.
+20 November 1984: In the Milk Cup fourth round, Second Division Grimsby Town cause a shock by winning at Everton through a last-minute header by Paul Wilkinson.
+Andy Blair scores a hat-trick of penalties in Sheffield Wednesday's 4–2 win over Luton Town.
+Non-league Enfield and Telford United win their FA Cup replays but Kettering Town and Bangor City are knocked out.

 21 November 1984: Kerry Dixon scores his second hat-trick of the month as Chelsea beat Manchester City 4–1 in the Milk Cup.
 In the FA Cup, Bognor Regis Town beat Swansea City 3–1 to reach the second round for the first time in their history.